gadomski/sbd-rs/README.md

 ## Authors

-This code was cobbled together by Pete Gadomski <pete.gadomski@gmail.com>.
+This code was cobbled together by Pete Gadomski <pete@gadom.ski>.

 ## License